benjaminfuchs/nerd-sonic/README.md

 ### Adding Radio channel-list ###

-Since version v2, the nerd-dispenser supports playing internet-radio.
+Since version v2, the nerd-sonic supports playing internet-radio.
-The distribution supplies some sample channel-lists in the directory `/var/lib/nerd-dispenser/channels`.
+The distribution supplies some sample channel-lists in the directory `/var/lib/nerd-sonic/channels`.
 Add your own lists using the format in the samples.

 Pressing one of the encoder-knobs will cycle through the channel lists,